prs513rosewood/MolecularDynamics/_project/milestone04.md

 $$E_\text{pot} = \frac{1}{2} \sum_{ij} 4 \varepsilon \left[ \left(\frac{\sigma}{r_{ij}}\right)^{12} - \left(\frac{\sigma}{r_{ij}}\right)^6\right]$$

 The term \\(\propto r^{-12}\\) is a simple model for Pauli repulsion and the term \\(\propto r^{-6}\\) is a model for London dispersion forces.
-Within this milestone, you will implement this potential via direct summation, i.e. directly using the equation given above.
+Within this milestone, you will implement this potential via direct summation, i.e. directly using the equation given above without cutting it off at a certain distance.

 ### A data structure for the atomic system